cfhirsch/adventofcode2024/README.md

 Then I start at the last block with file content, and move sectors into free sectors min(file size, free space) chunks at a time.
 After each move I connect the free blocks at the end of the list.

+Part 2: I had to come back to this one.
+I would have thought this one would have been easier than Part 1, but I ended up having to do some debugging to figure out there was a bug in my intent to only look for free blocks to the left of each file that have enough space.
+After I fixed that, I got the right answer.

 **Dec 10:**

 Part 1: Not terribly difficult.
 I build up a list of zero locations when reading in the puzzle input.
 For each zero, I do a depth first search of all paths to a 9,